 You then have regular check ups and more HALO treatment if you need this.

 If you need to have tissue samples (biopsies) taken, the team will ask your permission to collect some extra samples for the trial.
 They will take up to 4 extra samples of tissue, and 2 samples of cells collected with a small brush (‘brushings’).
 They will use these samples to understand why this treatment does not always work for everyone.
-They will look for a condition called ‘aneuploidy’, which researchers have found in the cells of other people whose treatment has not worked.
 Also, by linking gene features (‘markers’) from these samples to people’s treatment outcomes, they hope to be able to work out who HALO will help in future.

 Before you start the trial you will see the doctor, and have a pregnancy test if appropriate.
 You may also have some more tests to confirm your diagnosis.
 These may include

 You come to hospital for the day for your HALO treatment.
 You then have regular check ups and possible further HALO treatments, depending on your condition.